ASIA MARKETS: Asian Markets Unfazed After Yellen Hints At Rate Hikes

 Japanese stocks were lower ahead of interim dividend payments by many Japanese companies.
 The first half of the fiscal year ends on Saturday, and shareholders as of Tuesday's close were entitled to those dividends.

-The ex-dividend sales had a roughly 130-point impact on the Nikkei on Wednesday, which was recently down 59 points, or 0.3%.
+The ex-dividend sales initially had a roughly 130-point impact on the Nikkei on Wednesday, though it closed down 62 points, or 0.3%.
 Banks, which typically pay relatively rich dividends, were hard hit with the Topix bank subindex down 1.2%.
-Nikkei futures, which aren't affected by ex-dividend trading, were recently up 0.4%.
+Nikkei futures, which aren't affected by ex-dividend trading, were up 0.4%.

 The ex-dividend impact overshadowed the weaker yen, which would typically lift stocks.